-Tailings ponds are an integral part of our water management system, as they help to reduce withdrawals from the Athabasca River.
-These facilities store tailings from the bitumen extraction process.
+Tailings ponds are an integral part of our water management system which help to reduce withdrawals from the Athabasca River.
+These facilities store the tailings from the bitumen extraction process.
 As the tailings settle, water is released and then recycled back into plant operations.
 Over 85 per cent of our water needs are met through these facilities.

 Tailings structures are highly engineered and managed for long-term integrity and safety.
-At the same time, significant resources and expertise are focused on reducing the volume of tailings and treating them to be used in constructing our reclamation landscape.
-Based on our current suite of technologies, Syncrude’s business plan expects all tailings areas will either have been reclaimed or will be undergoing reclamation within 10 years of the end of mining operations.
+At the same time, significant resources and expertise are focused toward reducing the volume of tailings and treating them to be used in constructing our reclaimed landscape.
+Based on our current suite of technologies, and in line with regulatory requirements, all Syncrude tailings areas will either have been reclaimed or will be undergoing reclamation within 10 years of the end of mining operations.
 No untreated fluid tailings will remain in our post-closure landscape.

 What are tailings?

-Tailings is the material that remains after bitumen is extracted from oil sand.
+Tailings is the material that remains after bitumen is extracted from the oil sand.
 It is a mixture of sand, silt, clay, water and residual hydrocarbon.
 Tailings are stored in in-pit or out-of-pit tailings placement areas.
-As this material is deposited, the coarser components settle rapidly and are used in the construction of sand beaches or other landforms.
+As it is deposited, the coarser components settle rapidly and are used in the construction of sand beaches or other landforms.
 The remaining components form fluid fine tailings (FFT).
-Currently, the surface area of our fluid tailings is approximately 49 square kilometres.
+Currently, the surface area of our fluid tailings is approximately 51 square kilometres.

-Although the FFT material consolidates to 30 per cent solids by weight within a few years of deposition, further consolidation is slow.
-Therefore we use both mechanical and passive technologies to accelerate consolidation in order to obtain a soil substrate suitable for use in reclamation activities.
-In 2018, 9.1 million m3 of fluid fine tailings (FFT) were removed from settling basins and processed into reclamation material.
+FFT material consolidates to 30 per cent solids by weight within a few years of deposition.
+However, further consolidation is slow.
+Therefore we use both mechanical and passive technologies to accelerate this process in order to obtain a soil substrate capable of supporting reclamation activities.
+In total, 15.9 million m3 of fluid fine tailings (FFT) were removed from settling basins and processed in 2019 for reclamation.

-A network of 167 groundwater observation wells are located across our operation, of which 124 monitor tailings seepage.
+A network of 277 groundwater monitoring wells are located across our operation, of which 219 monitor for tailings seepage.
+A series of interceptor ditches and sumps ensure any seepage or run-off water from rain or snow falling on the pond embankments is collected and pumped back into the pond.
 Monitoring results are reported to the AER annually, as required by our operating approval.
-A series of interceptor ditches and sumps ensure any seepage or run-off water from rain or snow falling on the pond embankments is collected and pumped back into the pond.

-Responsible tailings management is a key component of the Mining Association of Canada (MAC) Towards Sustainable Mining (TSM) initiative.
+Responsible management of our tailings facilities is also a key component of the Mining Association of Canada (MAC) Towards Sustainable Mining (TSM) initiative.
 As a member, Syncrude follows industry best practices in tailings dam safety and operation.
 Internal assessments are required annually, with an independent, external verification every three years.
 An external verification for the 2016 reporting year confirmed Syncrude to have a well-developed tailings management system, with comprehensive monitoring and external technical review practices.
 (The verification for the 2019 reporting year, scheduled for early 2020, has been rescheduled for early 2021 due to the COVID-19 pandemic.)

-To reclaim tailings, we’ve invested over $3 billion over the last decade to develop and deploy three main technologies: centrifuged tails, composite tailings (CT) and end-pit lakes.
+To reclaim tailings, we’ve invested over $3 billion over the last decade in three main technologies: centrifuged tails, composite tailings (CT) and end-pit lakes.
 These technologies are incorporated into our tailings management plans for Mildred Lake and Aurora North.
-We have consistently met our regulatory commitments and continue to work with Canada’s Oil Sands Innovation Alliance, industry partners, academia and the scientific community on further solutions.
+We have consistently met our regulatory commitments and continue to work with Canada’s Oil Sands Innovation Alliance, industry partners, academia and the scientific community to develop further solutions.

 Composite Tailings (CT) technology combines FFT with gypsum and sand.
 Upon deposit in mined-out areas, the tailings release water and quickly settle.
 The area is then capped with sand and soil, enabling the development of landscapes that support forests and wetlands.
 CT is being used at both the Mildred Lake and Aurora North sites.
-In 2018, 1.49 million m3 of FFT was processed into CT.
+In 2019, 11.2 million m3 of FFT was processed using this process.

-At Mildred Lake, CT placement is being used to reclaim our former East Mine and the entire area is expected to be fully reclaimed by the mid-2020s.
+At Mildred Lake, CT placement is being used to reclaim our former East Mine.
+We expect sand placement to be complete in 2021 and the area fully reclaimed by the mid-2020s.
 The 57-hectare Sandhill Fen wetland research watershed was constructed at the northwest end of this area.
-More information on reclamation of this former mine can be found in the Land section.
+More information on reclamation of this former mine can be found in the Land Section.

-End-pit lake technology is a common and successful practice used to reclaim mines in the global mining industry.
-At Syncrude, it involves adding a layer of water over FFT to form an aquatic environment in an empty mine pit.
+End-pit lakes are a common and successful closure practice in the global mining industry.
+At Syncrude, one example involves adding a layer of water over FFT to physically isolate the tailings and create a lake.
 Syncrude has invested over 40 years of research to study this technology, with the industry’s first commercial-scale end-pit lake demonstration now underway in our former West Mine.

-Focus areas for research and monitoring include water quality, impacts of the underlying FFT layer, performance of the littoral (shallow shoreline) zone, interaction of biological communities, consolidation of the tailings, development of the shoreline, and the establishment of plants and insects.
-A number of universities are assisting in the research, including the University of Toronto, McMaster University, University of Alberta, University of Calgary, University of British Columbia and the University of Saskatchewan.
+Focus areas for research and monitoring include water quality, impacts of the underlying FFT layer, consolidation of the tailings, development of the shoreline, and the establishment of plants and insects.
+A number of universities have assisted in the research, including the University of Toronto, McMaster University, University of Alberta, University of Calgary, University of British Columbia and the University of Saskatchewan.

-An adaptive management approach is being used to steward the lake toward its closure objectives.
+An adaptive management approach is being used to actively steward the lake towards achieving our closure objectives.
 To date, monitoring and research indicates that the fines are physically isolated beneath the water cap, and the water quality is improving.
-FFT consolidation is also as expected, at approximately 1 m of settlement per year since 2013, which has increased the depth of the water cap to about 10 metres.
-Oxygen saturation in the water has increased, water quality is improving, and naphthenic acids have declined in concentration.
-A wide variety of biological communities are also developing, including algae, aquatic plants, zooplankton and macroinvertebrates.
+FFT consolidation is progressing as expected, with approximately 1 metre of settlement per year since 2013 and a water cap of up to 12 metres deep.
+In addition, there is oxygen in the water, water quality is improving, and naphthenic acids have declined in concentration.
+A variety of biological communities are also developing, including algae, aquatic plants, zooplankton and macroinvertebrates.
 Skimming, dredging and shoreline cleaning are underway to address the presence of residual bitumen.
 In addition, waterfowl deterrents continue to be in place throughout this demonstration period.

 Tailings technology development